Judges can make bad rulings.

 The second common ground upon which the California criminal appeals process will generally grant relief from filing a late notice of appeal is referred to as constructive filing.
 Typically, this theory comes into play when an incarcerated prisoner asks the prison or jail to mail his/her notice of appeal to the Superior Court.

-In order to qualify for bail release following a felony conviction, you must demonstrate by clear and convincing evidence…that is, that it is “highly probable” that you
+In order to qualify for bail release following a felony conviction, you must demonstrate by clear and convincing (“highly probable) evidence that you

 - are not likely to flee,